-- Upgrading the Northeast Interceptor river crossing (\$11 million capital budget) to include a redundant crossing - Installation of a relief sewer in the separate sewer district surrounding the Transcona neighborhood (\$10.6 million) - Elimination of 20 cross-connections between the WWS and LDS systems.
+- Upgrading the Northeast Interceptor river crossing (\$11 million capital budget) to include an additional siphon crossing - Installation of a relief sewer in the separate sewer district surrounding the Transcona neighborhood (\$10.6 million) - o Elimination of 20 cross-connections between the WWS and LDS systems.

-5. Current Year 2019
+5. Current Year 2020